Arturo-Intel/GSS-Tools/public/persona/Dxdiag.md

         },
         WindowsErrorReporting: {
             "type": "string",
-            "description": "analyze the information and give and provide a technical summary" }
+            "description": "analyze the information and give and provide a technical summary if theres nothing to report, show the next text: No errors reported!"
+        }
     }
 }